 We believe our competitive strengths include more than just great food and superior customer service.
 We are committed to creating an ambiance in our bakery-cafes and a culture within Panera that is warm, inviting, and embracing, and focus our investments on elevating this experience.
 We design each bakery-cafe to provide a distinctive environment, in many cases using fixtures and materials complementary to the neighborhood location of the bakery-cafe as a way to engage customers.
 The distinctive design and environment of our bakery-cafes are intended to offer an oasis from the rush of daily life, where our associates are trained to greet our customers by name and have the skills, expertise, and personalities to make each visit a delight.
-Many of our bakery-cafes incorporate the warmth of a fireplace and cozy seating areas or outdoor cafe seating, which facilitate the use of our bakery-cafes as a gathering spot.
+Many of our bakery-cafes as a gathering spot.
 Our bakery-cafes are designed to visually reinforce the distinctive difference between our bakery-cafes and other bakery-cafes and restaurants.
-In addition, we believe that our MyPanera® loyalty program allows us to build deeper relationships with our customers and entice them to return to our bakery-cafes.
+In addition, we believe that our MyPanera[®] loyalty program allows us to build deeper relationships with our customers and entice them to return to our bakery-cafes.

-Our menu, operating systems, design, and real estate strategy allow us to compete successfully in several segments of the restaurant business: breakfast, lunch, gathering place, dinner, and take home, through both on-premise sales and off-premise Panera® Catering.
+Our menu, operating systems, design, and real estate strategy allow us to compete successfully in several segments of the restaurant business: breakfast, lunch, gathering place, dinner, and take home, through both on-premise sales and off-premise Panera[®] Catering.
 We compete with specialty food, casual dining, and quick-service restaurant retailers, including national, regional, and locally-owned restaurants.
 Our competitors vary across different dayparts.
 We understand people choose restaurants depending on individual food preferences, mood, and price.
 Our goal is to be the place worth crossing the street for to enjoy Panera food.
 Because of that goal, we are working to drive increased customer desire through Concept Essence 2015, our blueprint for attracting and retaining our customers that we believe differentiates us from our competitors, which includes innovations in food, marketing, and store design.